Daph1986/Postfly-business-card-creator/testing/README.md

 Color blindness
 ======

 Color blindness was tested on this [site](https://www.toptal.com/designers/colorfilter/) to ensure you would still be able to read the website when you have different types of color blindness.
-Here you will find a screenshot off the homepage test, but of course all pages were tested. <br>
+Here you will find screenshots off the homepage tests, but of course all pages were tested. <br>
 <img src="../testing/testing_images/protanopia.png" alt="Protanopia" width="25%" height="25%"/>
 <img src="../testing/testing_images/deutanopia.png" alt="Deutanopia" width="25%" height="25%"/>
 <img src="../testing/testing_images/tritanopia.png" alt="Tritanopia" width="25%" height="25%"/>